1yasserppp/HMS/README.md

 ## GETTING INTO THE PROJECT:
 Hospital Management System in php and mysql.
-This system has a ‘Home’ page from where the patient, doctor & administrator can login into their accounts by toggling the tabs accordingly.
+This system has a ‘registration ’ page from where the patient, doctor & administrator can login into their accounts by toggling the tabs accordingly.

 #